rkincaid/rc2014-misc/sc114/README.md

 Building a new putsys is a two step process.
 Using Steve Cousins' Small Computer Workshop:
 1. Load the CBIOS_SC114_ACIA_BITBANG_CF64_CF128.asm, edit if necessary to match your CF capacity (64MB vs 128MB) and assemble it.
 You simply need to change the #DEFINE SIZE128 or SIZE64 at the beginning of the file.
 This will generate a file "Intel.hex" in the SCW's Output directory.
 Copy this to the directory "...CPM v2.2 PutSys Plus/Includes" and rename it CBIOS_RC2014_ACIA_CFxx.HEX where xx is 64 or 128 as appropriate.
 2. Then load "PutSysPlus.asm" into SCW, edit the #define to specify your CF capacity and assemble.
 The new "Intel.hex" file will now be your new putsysplus.
-Simply paste this into the SCM monitor and execute "G8000" to write it to your CF card.
+With an already formatted CF card, simply paste this into the SCM monitor and execute "G8000" to write it to your CF card.
 You should be able to immediately type "cpm" and start the system.
+If this is a new CF Card, follow the instructions at Steve Cousin's website for installing download.com and subsequent CP/M utilities.

 ### SETUP